 What problems cause active steering warnings on a BMW?

 Possible problems that can trigger fault codes in the Active Steering module include:

 - Active Steering Control Module – The active steering module on many BMWs is mounted on the floor (under carpet) on the passenger side.
 Water from clogged drain lines or damaged door weatherstrip can make it to the module.
 Water to the active steering module will damage the unit.
-This may be the problem if you get an error code stating that there is no response from the active steering module or CAN error messages on the DSC module.
+This may be the problem if you get an error code stating there is no response from the active steering module or CAN error messages on the DSC module.
 Corroded pins at the active steering module indicate that water damage has occurred.

-- Power Steering Fluid – You should first check if you are getting the active steering inactive on your BMW to check the power steering fluid.
+- Power Steering Fluid – You should check if you are getting the active steering inactive on your BMW to check the power steering fluid.

 - Battery – Low battery voltage from the battery can also trigger BMW’s active steering malfunction.
 If your BMW battery is over seven years old, you should have the battery tested.
 If the battery is not holding a proper charge, replace the battery.

 - Steering angle sensor SZL – There are sensors mounted on the steering column for BMWs with active steering.
 The steering angle sensor can fail to cause active steering to malfunction and the DSC light to come on.